azuyalabs/waqi/README.md

 Note: To make use of this package (and the underlying AQI API) an access token is required.
 You can acquire your token here: https://aqicn.org/data-platform/token.

+## System Requirements
+You need PHP >= 7.0.0 to use 'azuyalabs/waqi'.

 ## Installation

 You can pull in this package via composer: